 Seed to Harvest: A Hands-On Vegetable Gardening Class

 Most people start a vegetable garden the same way: a flat of tomato starts from the hardware store, one sunny weekend, and a whole lot of hope.
 Then July shows up, half of it has bolted, the squash has mildew, and the basil never came up at all.
 If that sounds familiar, you're in good company.
 We've made every one of those mistakes on our own beds.
-The Seed to Harvest workshop is that slow lesson, compressed: planning, soil, and timing in a classroom session, then your hands in real dirt out in the demonstration beds.
-It's one of our hands-on farm workshops, built around the garden you actually have, from a balcony rail to a back acre.
+This workshop is that slow lesson, compressed, so the missteps happen here with one of us beside you instead of alone in August.

 What is the seed-to-harvest gardening workshop?